 Jaime Dunkle mixes the profound and profane in her prose with an altruism that stems from her tenure as a journalist.
 Her stories range from fiction to personal narrative and often blur between the two.

-She’s performed her work as a featured writer at Show & Tell Gallery, Salon Skid Row, Get Nervous, The Bunker Series, The Hour That Stretches, Gilbert Road Grotesque, Let’s Talk About Sex, and Grief Rites.
-She currently curates the all-ages literary read, Donut Mind Readers, which is in the process of being revamped and relaunched as a series of seasonal workshops and stage shows.
+She’s performed her work at Show & Tell Gallery, Salon Skid Row, Get Nervous, The Bunker Series, The Hour That Stretches, Gilbert Road Grotesque, Let’s Talk About Sex, and Grief Rites.
+She curates the all-ages literary read, Donut Mind Readers, which is in the process of being revamped and relaunched as a series of seasonal workshops and stage shows.

-Jaime started her career by writing a silly advice column in a now-defunct strip club magazine called Underground.
+Jaime started her career writing a silly advice column in a now-defunct strip club magazine called Underground.
 She went on to write counter-culture interviews for Suicide Girls and reported for news organizations such as The Oregonian and Digital Trends.
 She pursued multimedia journalism until media’s corporate agenda crushed her spirit.
-She abandoned traditional reporting to nourish her new-journalism essays, flash memoir/fiction, experimental flash-fiction, short stories, and screenwriting.
+She abandoned traditional reporting to nourish her new-journalism essays, flash memoir/fiction, experimental flash-fiction, short stories, literary fiction, and screenwriting.

 She’s the first of her immediate family to graduate with a bachelor’s degree.
 She earned an associate’s degree in general studies at Clackamas Community College.
 She also holds a Bachelor of Arts in English (literature and film), with Cum Laude honors, and minors in French and writing, from Portland State University.

-The counter-culture literary hub, CLASH Media, published Jaime’s experimental short story Pain Flowers in 2017.
-You can also read her personal narrative column, “Love in a Plain Brown Envelope,” and her flash fiction excerpts from her forthcoming book, Stripped in Pornland, in Exotic magazine.
-Other writings are posted here on her website.
+The counter-culture literary hub, CLASH Media, published Jaime’s experimental flash story, Pain Flowers, in 2017.
+You can also read her personal narrative column, “Love in a Plain Brown Envelope,” and her flash fiction excerpts from her forthcoming book, Stripped in Pornland, in Exotic magazine online and in print.
+Other scribbles are posted here on her website.

 Jaime currently lives just outside of Portland, Oregon in quaint downtown Milwaukie, the home of Dark Horse Comics.